cognitive-catalyst/WA-Testing-Tool/examples/partial-credit.md

 ## Story
 A user wants more than one predicted intent to be considered as correct in the blind or k-fold tests.
 An input file is used where the correct golden intent is mapped to other intents that are partially or fully correct.

+This is primarily true in the case of similar or overlapping intents.
+Users may wish to give the system "credit" for picking one intent out of a multi-intent utterance.

 ## Prerequisite